Certificate of Advanced Graduate Study (CAGS) in Music Education

 Students will critically engage with materials and approaches in the principal areas of present- day church musicians including: choral and vocal techniques, conducting, the organ and other instruments, alternative and contemporary worship, and professional concerns.
 This course will enable students to gain greater competencies needed to function at optimal levels as a music minister or director in worship, religious, pastoral and educational settings.
 This will be accomplished through engagement with the methods and materials of church/synagogue (sacred) music and worship.
 (Cluster 3) [4 credits]

 Attention Arkansas Residents, please note: Enrollment in the MM in Music Education program offered by Boston University does not lead to public school (P–12) teacher licensure or a subject field endorsement (for public P–12 schools) in Arkansas.

 Some online CAGS in Music Education students take advantage of our summer session, completing coursework on campus while enjoying Boston’s cultural offerings and summer sea breezes.
 Residence hall accommodations are usually available.
 More information including session dates, optional on-campus residence hall availability, financial aid, and tuition rates is communicated to students during the academic year.

 Students should hold a master’s degree in music education or the equivalent from an accredited institution.
 Please complete our inquiry form to receive more information.
-For assistance with your application or to ask questions, please contact our Manager of Online Admissions at 1-855-884-5636, email email@example.com, or visit the CFA program website.
+For assistance with your application or to ask questions, please contact our admissions team at 1-855-884-5636, email firstname.lastname@example.org, or visit the CFA program website.